Dragolone/Dragolone/README.md

-# 💫 About Me:
+# 💫 About Me

-Hi, I'm Qilong 👋
+Hi, I'm Qilong Zhong 👋

-CS undergrad at the University of Sydney (Advanced Computing), currently the sole engineer on a remote-controllable robotics product — owning everything from a cross-platform WeChat mini program (Vue 3 / uni-app / uniCloud) down to the IoT gateway (Flask + MQTT + WebSocket).

-I like going 0→1 on full-stack and IoT products, and care more about quantifiable outcomes and maintainable code than fancy architecture.
-Lately I'm diving into LLM application development (prompt engineering, function calling, RAG) and looking to connect with people building real agentic products, not demos.

-Always down to chat about full-stack, IoT, real-time systems, or going 0→1 with constrained resources.
+I'm a Computer Science undergraduate at **The University of Sydney**, interested in building practical software systems that connect users, data, cloud services, and real-world devices.

+I'm currently the sole engineer behind a **remote-controllable robotics platform**, where I own the product and engineering workflow across the stack:

+- Building a WeChat Mini Program with **Vue 3 / uni-app**
+- Designing cloud APIs, authentication, and database logic with **uniCloud**
+- Developing an IoT command bridge with **Flask, MQTT, and WebSocket**
+- Handling robot binding, telemetry ingestion, remote control, and real-time status updates

+I like working on **0 → 1 products** where engineering decisions directly affect user experience, system reliability, and product delivery.
+My focus is on writing maintainable code, reducing unnecessary complexity, and turning ideas into usable products.

+Recently, I'm also exploring **LLM application development**, especially prompt engineering, function calling, RAG, and agentic workflows.

+I'm always open to talking about **full-stack development, IoT systems, robotics, real-time applications, and practical AI products**.